Hanauma Bay is one of the most famous snorkeling spots on earth! Hanauma Bay snorkeling earns this reputation for good reason.

-Given that transportation and parking can be difficult (I waiting in line to enter the preserve for 25 minutes and almost missed my entry time slot) you might want to consider booking a Hanauma Bay Transportation.
+Given that transportation and parking can be difficult (I waited in line to enter the preserve for 25 minutes and almost missed my entry time slot) you might want to consider booking Hanauma Bay Transportation.

 If you can get the earliest time slot on a Wednesday morning you will find the reefs at the absolute best condition.
 This is because the park will have been closed and undisturbed for the previous two days.

 Realistically though, given the capacity and time constraints, the best time to go to Hanauma Bay is any time that you can actually get in.

 What to expect once you actually get there (NEW info)